MaterializeInc/demos/ecommerce/README.md

 To simplify deploying all of this infrastructure, the demo is enclosed in a series of Docker images glued together via Docker Compose.
 As a secondary benefit, you can run the demo via Linux, an EC2 VM instance, or a Mac laptop.

-The [docker-compose file](docker-compose.yml) spins up containers with the following names, connections and roles:
+The [docker compose file](docker compose.yml) spins up containers with the following names, connections and roles:
 ![Shop demo infra](demo.png)

 ## What to Expect